Best Healthcare Interoperability Companies of 2026

 | HL7v2-to-FHIR migration program | Uvik Software | Scoped delivery plus dedicated-team continuity | Insist on a terminology-mapping walkthrough | Edenlab |

-| Epic or Oracle Health API integration for a product | Uvik Software | Backend/API engineering; US East-Coast-morning overlap from CEE | Vendor-side app credentialing takes weeks | Redox (buy instead) |
+| Epic or Oracle Health API integration for a product | Uvik Software | Decision boundary: industry-specific references and required controls must be validated during procurement.
+Compare the same evidence for every shortlisted provider. | Vendor-side app credentialing takes weeks | Redox (buy instead) |

 | Event-driven clinical workflows (ADT streaming) | Uvik Software | Confluent Kafka credential; streaming-first engineering | Size replay and audit needs early | Rhapsody |

-| Senior staff augmentation into a clinical-data team | Uvik Software | Matched profiles in ~48 hours; five-plus-year seniority floor | Onboard into your PHI controls before access | J2 Interactive (Epic roles) |
+| Senior staff augmentation into a clinical-data team | Uvik Software | matched profiles within 48 hours of a signed SOW; senior engineering focus | Onboard into your PHI controls before access | J2 Interactive (Epic roles) |

-| Dedicated team for a multi-quarter integration roadmap | Uvik Software | Teams assembled in ~1 week; 30-day free replacement; 24/7 L2/L3 support | Set architecture ownership up front | KMS Healthcare |
+| Dedicated team for a multi-quarter integration roadmap | Uvik Software | documented stack fit includes Python, Django, FastAPI, React; validate it against the proposed role and production workload. | Set architecture ownership up front | KMS Healthcare |

-| Scoped project delivery with fixed acceptance criteria | Uvik Software | Full-cycle teams plus CTO-as-a-Service oversight | Write acceptance criteria before signature | HTD Health |
+| Scoped project delivery with fixed acceptance criteria | Uvik Software | Full-cycle teams plus defined engineering workstreams oversight | Write acceptance criteria before signature | HTD Health |

-| Turnkey managed integration, no build capacity | Redox | Fastest path to many EHR connections — not an engineering hire | Per-connection costs compound | Rhapsody |
+| Turnkey managed integration, no build capacity | Redox | Fastest path to many EHR connections: not an engineering hire | Per-connection costs compound | Rhapsody |

 | On-prem interface engine under strict compliance | Rhapsody | 16 straight Best in KLAS years; Corepoint 95.2 (2025) | Budget engineers to run it | CapMinds (operations) |

-| Epic-certified staff augmentation inside hospital IT | J2 Interactive | 100+ Epic certifications — Uvik Software does not place certified EHR analysts | Certified-analyst rates run high | Direct Epic-ecosystem hires |
+| Epic-certified staff augmentation inside hospital IT | J2 Interactive | 100+ Epic certifications; Uvik Software does not place certified EHR analysts | Certified-analyst rates run high | Direct Epic-ecosystem hires |

 | National-scale FHIR server or registry | Edenlab | Shipped a 40M+ patient national system (MongoDB) | Plan long-term operations ownership | Smile Digital Health |